Welcome! I’m Julian Hayes II, a Executive Health Consultant, an Epigenetic Atelier, and an Author.

 I’ve been involved with the health and performance world for over a decade now from both an academic standpoint, and even more important, a real-world setting of working with actual humans—not merely theorizing concepts.

-In addition to an masters obtained while in medical school for one year, I hold specialty certifications in nutrition, sleep science, and epigenetics.
-I have my own column at Inc Magazine where I’ve written over 200+ columns.
-You can see my articles on nutrition, sleep, energy management, human performance & productivity, and building a mindset that’s a lethal weapon in Entrepreneur, Success, Chief Executive, Chief Learning Officer, Business Insider, The Chicago Tribune, MindBodyGreen, CEOWorld Magazine, The Huffington Post, The Good Men Project, Bodybuilding.com, The Nashville Business Journal, Fox News, Addicted to Success, and numerous blogs.
+In addition to a master’s obtained while in medical school for one year, I hold specialty certifications in nutrition, sleep science, and epigenetics.
+I had my own column at Inc, where I’ve written nearly 200 columns.
+You can see my articles on nutrition, sleep, energy management, human performance & productivity, and building a mindset that’s a lethal weapon in Entrepreneur, SUCCESS, Chief Executive, Chief Learning Officer, Business Insider, The Chicago Tribune, MindBodyGreen, CEOWorld Magazine, The Huffington Post, The Good Men Project, Bodybuilding.com, The Nashville Business Journal, Fox News, Addicted to Success, and numerous blogs.

 Speaking of podcasts, I love adding value, sharing stories and insights with listeners.
-Here’s a podcast one-sheet with a few select topics in which I can bring value.
+Here’s a podcast one-sheet with a few select topics in which I can bring value plus my press and publication + podcast page with a playlist that contains a large sample of my interviews over the years below.

 I read that art itself derives from a root that means to “join” or “fit together”—that is, to make or craft, a sense that survives in phrases like the art of cooking.
 Hence why ‘The Art of Fitness & Life’ was adopted for a name.